JonKerridge/clusterFramework/Readme.md

 All parameters, in all cases,
 are passed as elements of a List so that any number and type of parameters can be passed as required.

 The collect cluster comprises a single node with one worker (core) process.
-All the data processed by the application will be saved in a file called *Test3Results*.
+It is assumed that the collected data will be saved to the file Test3Results, using a mechanism supplied by the user in the class that implements the CollectInterface.

 The following is the DSL specification for an application that uses both source and work data files.

     version 2.0.3
     emit -nodes 1 -workers 1  -f ./data/areas25000.loc
     work -n 1 -w 4 -m distance -p double!3.0 -f ./data/pois5000.loc
-    collect -n 1 -w 1 -f ./data/LTest141Results
+    collect -n 1 -w 1 -p String!./data/LTest141Results

 Each cluster comprises a single node.
 The emit node will get its data from the file *./data/areas25000.loc*.